Skip to Content

 Which Is Better For Baking?
 Almond Meal Or Almond Flour?

 Both almond flour and almond meal both offer unique properties in baking, and the choice between the two depends on the desired texture and flavor in your baked goods.
-Almond flour works well for lighter, softer treats, while almond meal is better suited for recipes where a coarser, nuttier texture is preferred.
+Almond flour works well for lighter, softer treats like almond flour bread, while almond meal is better suited for recipes where a coarser, nuttier texture is preferred.

 Are Almond Meal And Almond Flour Gluten-Free?